 See full list of references

-Please cite as: Macháček, V. and Srholec, M. (2019) Globalization of Science: Evidence from authors in academic journals by country of origin.
+Please cite as: Macháček, V. and Srholec, M. (2019) Globalization of Science: Evidence from Authors in Academic Journals by Country of Origin.
 XXX/2019.
-Think-tank IDEA.
+Institute for Democracy & Economic Analysis (IDEA).

 Acknowledgement: Financial support from the research programme Strategy AV21 of the Czech Academy of Sciences is gratefully acknowledged.
 All usual caveats apply.

-Warning: This study represents only the views of the authors and not the official position of the Economics Institute of the Czech Academy of Sciences or the Center for Economic Research and Graduate Education (CERGE), Charles University.
+Note: This study represents only the views of the authors and not the official position of the Economics Institute of the Czech Academy of Sciences or the Center for Economic Research and Graduate Education (CERGE), Charles University.

 Countries

-Out of 240 countries and territories, for which at least some information is available, we have excluded entities that are either dependent territories, too small and/or with too few data to derive reliable results.
+Of 240 countries and territories, for which at least some information is available, we have excluded entities that are either dependent territories, too small, and/or with too few data to derive reliable results.

 The resulting sample consists of 174 countries, including a large number of developing and transition countries, which together cover the overwhelming majority of the world's population and research output.